SachaEpskamp/scholar/README.md

+# Fork:

+This is an unofficial fork by Sacha Epskamp.
+Please see [the original repository](https://github.com/jkeirstead/scholar) for details on this project.

 # scholar

 The scholar R package provides functions to extract citation data from [Google Scholar](http://scholar.google.com).
 In addition to retrieving basic information about a single scholar, the package also allows you to compare multiple scholars and predict future h-index values.